2026 Season

 June 4 - 14

 We are proud to present another One Act Festival with all four one act plays written by Maine playwrights!
-The first weekend's performances will feature cabaret-style seating with wine, cheese, soft drinks, and more.
+The first weekend's performances will feature cabaret-style seating with appetizers, dessert, and more.
 The following weekend will be presented with normal theater seating.
 Come help us celebrate the incredible talent that can be currently found in our beautiful state!

 Pippin